Myddleware/myddleware-docs/README.md

 - **database** : myddleware
 - **port** : 3306

+note that you can set the password in the docker.env.example, instead of secret:

+mysql_root_password=MyCustomPassword
+mysql_password=MyCustomPassword

 #### Build the Myddleware image with Docker(developer's mode)

 ##### Build the container